denlukas/IAV_Classification/README.md

 You can hide runs by clicking on the eye (1) and also change the run color by clicking on the colored circle (2).

 ![MLflow_model.png](images/MLflow_model.png)
-By clicking on a specific run you will get information about this model, such as the Run ID (1), which is important for later functions.
+By clicking on a specific run you will get information about this model, such as the Run ID (1), which is important for later `evaluation`, `test` and `prediction` functions.
 <br>

 ## 4. IAV Classification
 ### 4.1 How to make predictions
-If new data is collected, you can use the prediction function to predict the classes of the new collected data.
+If new data is collected, you can use the prediction function to predict the classes of the new collected data with the best performing model that was generated in this project.
 Prepare the dataset with `trace` as first column, followed by the time series columns with `time_0`, `time_10`, etc for the first prediction function.
+Make sure that the dataset has 60 time points, as the provided model was trained on 60 time points.
-The first example sets the default threshold at 0.5, while the second example let's you set a threshold.
+The first example sets a default threshold at 0.5, while the second example let's you set a threshold.
 The threshold is the decision cutoff used to convert probabilities into binary predictions.
 It determines how confident the model must be before calling a sample “PR8” instead of “X31.”
 A threshold of e.g. 0.6 means that the model must be at least 60% confident that a sample belongs to the PR8 class before labeling it as PR8.
 Any prediction with a probability ≤ 0.6 will instead be labeled as X31.